2025 Forecast for Physicians Webinar

 Here are some of their sage insights on why concierge medicine offers one of today’s – and tomorrow’s – most viable solutions to retaining independence in the face of declining reimbursements, rising operating costs and relentless burnout:

 • The economic squeeze continues.
 “Now representing just 22% of all practices, the independent physician is in real danger of disappearing altogether,” observed Bauer.
 “The combination of increasing costs to operate a traditional practice and ongoing cuts to Medicare reimbursements have contributed to an overall 29% downward slide in Medicare compensation over the last two decades.”
 Reiboldt noted that while there has been a trend toward tempering cuts to basic reimbursement codes essential to delivering primary care, he expects to see “legitimate reductions across the spectrum spurred by genuine efforts to get federal spending under control.”
-Still unresolved is the fate of the latest cuts to Medicare reimbursement set to occur on January 1, 2025 if no action is taken before Congress adjourns in December.
+Still unresolved is the fate of the latest cuts to Medicare reimbursement, set to occur on January 1, 2025 if no action is taken before Congress adjourns in December.

 • A shift from prescriptive to permissive, was Bauer’s expectation of the new administration’s attitude toward healthcare regulation.
 Reiboldt agreed, saying there will be a much diminished focus on enforcing antitrust regulations, “letting the handcuffs come off, so to speak.”